 I sensed the young man’s embarrassment.
 Heck, I was embarrassed for him.
 In my haste, I tried to say something like “he was at a training – not a job interview, so it was OK for him to wear his hoodie”.

 Blah Blah Blah

-During break, the young man was standing near me.
+During the break, the young man was standing near me.
 I had an opportunity to apologize to him and re-affirm that he looked fine for the setting in which he was in.
-After all, AGAIN he wasn’t at a job interview and no one had communicated a dress code prior.
+After all, AGAIN… he wasn’t at a job interview and no one had communicated a dress code prior.

-He was so humble, that he asked me softly “Should I take it off”, I said a strong “NO!” sighed and said “You’re fine, Honey.”
-Even though he was taller than me, I saw a six year old in his eyes – desperate for affirmation in a world that would judge him by a stupid hoodie.
+He was so humble, that he asked me softly “Should I take it off” referring to his hoodie.
+I said a strong “NO!” sighed and said, “You’re fine, Honey.”
+Even though he was taller than me, I saw a six-year-old in his eyes – desperate for affirmation in a world that would judge him by a stupid hoodie.

 The truth is there are lots of reasons people may come to an interview (or anywhere) dressed inappropriately.
-Don’t miss out on a jewel because you judge to harshly … too soon.
+Don’t miss out on a jewel because you judge too harshly … too soon.

 So often people simply don’t know any better than what they do.
 Many young people grow up without proper coaching and support.
 As a result, they have no idea flip-flops are inappropriate for a job interview.

 In some cases, you may have to catch the fish before you can clean it.
 You can coach an employee on proper attire, but you cannot coach the exceptional skills, attributes, and abilities one needs to be a good team member.